WJehee/wouterjehee.com/content/catalogue.md

 - How to win friends and influence people | Dale Carnegie
 - Range | David Epstein
 - Brave new world | Aldous Huxley
+- There's a war going on but no one can see it | Huib Modderkolk
+- We are Bellingcat | Eliot Higgins